exonum/exonum/ARCHITECTURE.md

 The format of the block of the Exonum blockchain is described in `exonum/src/blockchain/block.rs`.
 Blocks are stored in the `Database`.
-The schema at `exonum/src/blockchain/schema.rs` describes the indexes used for blocks, transactions and some other data used by Exonum core.
+The schema at `exonum/src/blockchain/schema.rs` describes the indices used for blocks, transactions and some other data used by Exonum core.

 The heart of the `Blockchain` is `Blockchain::create_patch` method, which, given